NOTE: Nova Scotia is issuing an abbreviated COVID-19 news release today. The online dashboard will not be updated.

 Testing advice for people without symptoms:

-People who do not have symptoms and should get tested are listed at https://www.nshealth.ca/visit-covid-19-testing-site .
-People who do not meet this criteria can get a rapid test at a pop-up site or a mobile unit.
-Locations are listed at https://www.nshealth.ca/coronavirus/covid-19-rapid-testing .
+People who do not have symptoms but should get tested are listed at: https://www.nshealth.ca/visit-covid-19-testing-site .
+People who do not meet any of the criteria for asymptomatic testing can get a rapid test at a pop-up site or a mobile unit.
+Rapid test locations are listed at: https://www.nshealth.ca/coronavirus/covid-19-rapid-testing .

 Nova Scotians can find accurate, up-to-date information, handwashing posters and fact sheets at: https://novascotia.ca/coronavirus